WHO global antimalarial drug efficacy database

 Global report on antimalarial drug efficacy and resistance

-A global report is produced once every five years, the latest covering the period 2000-2010.
-It provides a comprehensive, global overview of antimalarial drug efficacy and the resistance of malaria parasites to the antimalarial medicines during that period.
+The Global report, published once every five years, provides a comprehensive, global overview of antimalarial drug efficacy and the resistance of malaria parasites to antimalarial medicines during a five-year period.
 The next global report will be published in 2015.

 Treatment failure rates are calculated using the per-protocol method.
 This analysis includes only patients who complete the entire study follow-up and have a clear outcome of either treatment success or failure.
 Patients who do not complete follow-up, deviate from the study protocol, or withdraw, are excluded from the analysis.
 Treatment failure rates using the Kaplan-Meier analysis are provided when available.